int32bit/openstack-workflow/README.md

 # Openstack Sequence Diagrams

 Draw Openstack operation sequence diagrams using [Websequence Diagrams Tool](https://www.websequencediagrams.com/).
-An easiest way to track the workflow of Openstack.
-It may be useful for user to learn Openstack or problem troubleshooting.
+An easiest way to track the workflow of Openstack and can be useful for user to learn Openstack or administer to problem troubleshooting.

 ## Action List